Medical Reviewer

 01

-What is withdrawal like for someone with alcoholism?
+What is withdrawal like for someone with an alcohol use disorder (AUD)?

 icon

-Withdrawal symptoms for someone with alcoholism can range from mild to severe and may include tremors, sweating, anxiety, nausea, vomiting, hallucinations, and seizures.
+Withdrawal symptoms for someone with alcohol use disorder (AUD) can range from mild to severe and may include tremors, sweating, anxiety, nausea, vomiting, hallucinations, and seizures.
 Delirium tremens (DTs), a severe form of alcohol withdrawal, can be life-threatening and requires immediate medical attention.
-Symptoms typically peak within the first few days after cessation of drinking and gradually subside over the course of several days to weeks.
+Symptoms typically peak within the first few days after cessation of drinking and gradually subside for several days to weeks.

 01